What is PrEP?

 Answer

-Currently, a combination of two HIV drugs, tenofovir and emtricitabine, are used for PrEP.
-This combination is sold under the name Truvada.
-PrEP is prescribed for HIV-negative people who are at a higher risk for getting HIV, most commonly through sex or injection drug use.
-For example, if your partner is HIV positive, you could take PrEP to lower the probability that you will get HIV.
-PrEP is proven to be very effective when taken correctly, and can lower your risk of getting HIV through sex by 90%, and by injection drug use by 70%.
+PrEP is prescribed for HIV-negative people who are at a higher risk of getting HIV, most commonly through sex or injection drug use [2].
+For example, if your partner is HIV positive, you could take it to lower the probability that you will get HIV.
+PrEP is proven to be very effective when taken correctly and can lower your risk of getting HIV through sex by 99% and by injection drug use by 74% [1].

 The information on this site is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
 All content, including text, graphics, images, and information, contained on or available through this website is for general information purposes only.